Coffee Stain Removal

 A = Absorb the Stain

 The first thing you need to do is to grab some paper towels or a clean, absorbent dish towel or rag, and absorb as much moisture as possible.
 You may need to do this several times so continue until you see no more wetness on the paper towels or cloth.
 This action also helps keep the stain from spreading as you are actually removing the colored liquid from contact with stain-receiving fabric.

 Next flush the area with clean, cool water.
 Again, blot up as much of the liquid as possible.
 Then re-apply the clean water and continue to blot.
 Don't pour a whole bunch of water on the carpet as it will sink in, perhaps even to the pad and that takes a long time to dry.
 Use about a cup and be ready to immediately blot it up.
 The water thins and lightens the colored coffee stain.

 - Fill a glass bowl with two cups of lukewarm or tepid water.

-- Add 1/4 cup of lemon juice and a squirt of liquid dish detergent.
+- Add 1/4 cup of white vinegar and a squirt of liquid dish detergent.